 We all know that a workplace with great culture is one that everyone wants to be a part of.
-A happy and supportive workplace also contributes towards the wellbeing of those that work there, which is vital in this day and age.
+A happy and supportive workplace also contributes towards the well-being of those working there, which is vital today.

-A staff that work together and feels valued are an educational team that are fun to be around and provides school experiences for their students like none other.
+A staff that works together and feels valued is an educational team that is fun to be around and provides school experiences for their students like none other.

 Even if your school is one of those awesome places to be, new ideas to build staff morale will always be appreciated.